Search the Microsoft Purview Data Catalog

 - Asset type refines your search to specified asset types.
 For example: dashboards, files, glossary terms, or metamodel assets.

 - Assigned term - refines your search to assets with the selected terms applied.

 - Classification - refines your search to assets with certain classifications.

 - Collection - refines your search by assets in a specific collection.

 - Contact - refines your search to assets that have selected users listed as a contact.

-- Data - refines your search to specific data types.
-For example: pipelines, data shares, tables, or reports.
+- Data source type - refines your search to assets from specified source types.
+For example: Azure Blob Storage or Power BI.